daytonaio/content/articles/20250105_daytona_gpu_utilization.md

   to manage datasets, `accelerate` is used to simplify distributed training and `torchmetrics` is used to provide metrics for evaluating PyTorch models.
 - `COPY *.py /workspace/`: Copies all Python files from the host directory into the container.
-- `COPY train.txt /workspace/`: Copies the `train.txt` file to your workspace.
+- `COPY data.txt /workspace/`: Copies the `train.txt` file to your workspace.
 - `CMD [ "bash" ]`: This opens up a shell prompt inside the container when you can execute your scripts manually.

 Navigate to the parent directory, you will create several files which will be used for the LLM fine-tuning and